-Follow the Custom procedure described in the section Running Setup.exe in Administrator mode (page 10).
+Follow the Custom procedure described in the section Loading the Reality Software.
 On the Installation Menus, components are marked as Upgrade if an earlier version of that component is installed and can be upgraded, or as Overwrite if the installed version is the same as the version in the installation package.